-The bald eagle (Haliaeetus leucocephalus) has been increasing in population locally on Long Island with at least ten known nest sites on the island.
-Bald eagles were sighted numerous times in the area of the Sewage Treatment Plant (STP) throughout the year in 2020.
+The bald eagle (Haliaeetus leucocephalus) has been increasing in population locally on Long Island with more than a dozen known nest sites on the island.
+Bald eagles were sighted numerous times in the area of the Sewage Treatment Plant (STP) throughout 2021.
 As the eagle population increases on Long Island, the potential for them to nest on the BNL site will increase as well.